-- high risk youth would be expected to participate in a maximum of 3 risk reduction programs at any one time, - moderate youth would require less programming, and - low risk youth should receive little to no risk reduction services.
+- youth categorized as high risk would be expected to participate in a maximum of 3 risk reduction programs at any one time, - youth categorized as moderate risk would require less programming, and - youth categorized as low risk should receive little to no risk reduction services.

-Note: Higher risk youth should receive the most intensive programming when possible.
+Note: Youth categorized as high risk should receive the most intensive programming when possible.